monarchdirk41/python-practice/Shopping_Cart/README.md

-# 🛒 Python Shopping Cart Menu System
+# 🛒 Python Shopping Cart System

-This is a simple terminal-based shopping cart program written in Python.
-It features a basic menu interface that allows users to add items, view the cart, and checkout — all using functions, loops, and lists.
+This is a beginner-friendly Python terminal app that simulates a basic shopping experience.
+Users can add items with prices, view their cart, delete items by number, and checkout — all via a simple numbered menu.

 ---

 ## ✨ Features

-- 🧾 Add items to the shopping cart
+- ✅ Add items with price to the shopping cart
-- 👀 View the list of items currently in the cart
+- 🔢 View cart with auto-numbered items and prices
+- 🗑️ Remove items by selecting the number (with confirmation)
-- 📦 Checkout to count total items
+- 🧾 Checkout shows how many items are in the cart
+- 🧠 Input validation (e.g., no blank item names, price must be a number)
-- 🔁 Menu runs in a continuous loop until user exits
+- 🔁 Runs in a loop until user chooses to exit
-- ✅ Input validation for numbers and empty strings

 ---